-If you like banana cream pie, you will love this dessert.
+If you like banana cream pie, you will love this Easy Banana Cream Dessert.
 This dessert is so simple, my preschooler can make it!
 There are layers of vanilla wafers, vanilla pudding, sliced bananas and a healthy dose of real whipped cream for the topping.

 If you would like to make the pudding from scratch, you certainly can.
 In the summer, my kids are always in the kitchen, and dying to make something all by themselves.
 This layered dessert is the ticket for curious kitchen assistants.
 Hands on time in the kitchen with my grandmas, parents and sister happen to be the most vivid memories of mine.
 I want to give my kids that experience too, and letting them take the reins and watching them make something themselves is so enjoyable.
 (Until your four year old son wants to put seasoned salt in the vanilla pudding mixture.)